DKISTDC/dkist/docs/topic_guides/usertools.rst

 * A client class for `sunpy.net.Fido` which transparently loads on import of `dkist.net` and allows Fido to search the DKIST data center.
 * A set of helper functions to transfer files from the data center via `Globus <https://globus.org/>`__, the way to call this is the `~dkist.io.DKISTFileManager.download` of the `dkist.Dataset.files` property.

-This facilitates search, retrieval and loading of level 1 data using the functionality provided by `sunpy` and `ndcube`.
+This facilitates search, retrieval and loading of Level 1 data using the functionality provided by `sunpy` and `ndcube`.
 It is expected that any community developed analysis software that is explicitly DKIST specific will also be included in the `dkist` package in the future.